 Saeko giggled, and Ranma turned and pointed to her with a mock-scowl on his face.
 “You're a special case Saeko.”

 It had after all taken Saeko barely under a week to figure out how to sense whether or not similar spells were being used around her.
 That was quite a bit faster than Ranma had figured it out.
-Ranma was almost certainly the fastest kinesthetic learner currently alive in the world, but when it came to the mental side of things he was a good bit slower.
+Ranma was almost certainly the fastest kinesthetic learner currently alive in the world, but when it came to the mental side of things, he was a good bit slower.

 Rika smiled at them both now, that bit of interplay added to the more important information having helped Rika get her equilibrium back.
 “I take it you two are together?”